About the QMRG

 The following represent the current GIScRG committee structure; if you are interested in becoming a committee member then please drop the chair an email.

-- Secretary / Treasurer: Michail Pavlis (University of Liverpool)
+- Secretary / Treasurer: Robin Lovelace (University of Leeds)

 - Postgraduate Representative: Alekos Alexiou (University of Liverpool)